lamba-simran/Personalization-Theory-Recommender-Systems-Project/README.md

 This algorithm is highly dependent on initial values.
 User and item factors are uniformly initialized between init_low and init_high.

-Parameters:
+Parameters:<br />
 n_factors – The number of factors.
-Default is 15.
+Default is 15.<br />
 n_epochs – The number of iteration of the SGD procedure.
+Default is 50.<br />
-Default is 50. biased (bool) – Whether to use baselines (or biases).
-Default is False. reg_pu – The regularization term for users λuλu.
-Default is 0.06. reg_qi – The regularization term for items λiλi.
-Default is 0.06. reg_bu – The regularization term for bubu.
+biased (bool) – Whether to use baselines (or biases).
+Default is False.<br />
+reg_pu – The regularization term for users λuλu.
+Default is 0.06.<br />
+reg_qi – The regularization term for items λiλi.
+Default is 0.06.<br />
+reg_bu – The regularization term for bubu.
 Only relevant for biased version.
+Default is 0.02.<br />
-Default is 0.02. reg_bi – The regularization term for bibi.
+reg_bi – The regularization term for bibi.
 Only relevant for biased version.
+Default is 0.02.<br />
-Default is 0.02. lr_bu – The learning rate for bubu.
+lr_bu – The learning rate for bubu.
 Only relevant for biased version.
+Default is 0.005.<br />
-Default is 0.005. lr_bi – The learning rate for bibi.
+lr_bi – The learning rate for bibi.
 Only relevant for biased version.
+Default is 0.005.<br />
-Default is 0.005. init_low – Lower bound for random initialization of factors.
+init_low – Lower bound for random initialization of factors.
 Must be greater than 0 to ensure non-negative factors.
+Default is 0.<br />
-Default is 0. init_high – Higher bound for random initialization of factors.
-Default is 1. verbose – If True, prints the current epoch.
-Default is False.
+init_high – Higher bound for random initialization of factors.
+Default is 1.<br />
+verbose – If True, prints the current epoch.
+Default is False.<br />

 ## Evaluation